skisk-sama/BOTThinh/README.md

 # BOTThinh
 BOT App for MS Teams in Managing Activities Online In-Class

+1. Install Node.js, VS Code, MS Teams.
-1. Install Node.js and Teams Toolkit
+2. Install Teams Toolkit extension for VS Code.
-2. Log in Microsoft account on Teams Toolkit
+3. Log in Microsoft's account on Teams Toolkit.
-3. Start "Debug" or "F5" in VS Code to run file teamsBot.js.
+4. Start "Debug" or "F5" in VS Code to run file teamsBot.js.
-4. Click "Add" to allow it to be able to work on MS Teams.
+5. Click "Add" to allow it to be able to work on MS Teams.
-5. Now you can chat with Bot in private chat.
+6. Now you can chat with Bot in private chat.

 4. To add it in a meeting of a group:
 5. Zip app package by Teams Toolkit to upload on a channel for MS Teams.